danielsaidi/MockingKit/README.md

 expect(executions[1].arguments.1).to(equal(456))
 ```

 In case you don't recognize the syntax above, the test uses [Quick/Nimble][Quick].
+You can use any unit test framework you like.

 ## Registering and throwing errors